vranlee/MFT_Datasets/README.md

 <img src="assets/MFT_samples.png" width="900"/>
 </div>

-Contact: vranlee@cau.edu.cn.
+Contact: vranlee@cau.edu.cn and weiranli@u.nus.edu.
 Any questions or discussion are welcome!

 -----

 ## Updates
++ [2025.02.27] We update the BrackishMOT-M4FT dataset which is utilized in M^4FT.
 + [2024.07.23] Thanks for your attention!
 We have initialized this repo, and 4 clips of the MFT_DATASET (VER.24) is released now.

 ## Baseline Performance